vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 .. cfgcmd:: set vpn sstp ppp-options lcp-echo-interval <interval>

-  If this option is specified and is greater than 0, then the PPP module will send LCP pings of the echo request every `<interval>` seconds.
+  If this option is specified and is greater than 0, then the PPP module will send LCP echo requests every `<interval>` seconds.
   Default value is **30**.

 .. cfgcmd:: set vpn sstp ppp-options lcp-echo-timeout

   Specifies timeout in seconds to wait for any peer activity.
-If this option specified it turns on adaptive lcp echo functionality and "lcp-echo-failure" is not used.
+If this option is specified it turns on adaptive lcp echo functionality and "lcp-echo-failure" is not used.
 Default value is **0**.

 .. cfgcmd:: set vpn sstp ppp-options min-mtu <number>

-  Defines minimum acceptable MTU.
-If client will try to negotiate less then specified MTU then it will be NAKed or disconnected if rejects greater MTU.
+  Defines the minimum acceptable MTU.
+If a client tries to negotiate an MTU lower than this it will be NAKed, and disconnected if it rejects a greater MTU.
   Default value is **100**.

 .. cfgcmd:: set vpn sstp ppp-options mppe <require | prefer | deny>